The Creative World of MacCase Design

-While we have many interviews with Mr. Santoro about specific MacCase products, we've never an interview about "MacCase Design".
+While we have interviewed Mr. Santoro about specific MacCase products, we've never had an interview about "MacCase Design".

 JKD- You had a lot of success as a designer before MacCase.
 What was it like making the transition from designer to business founder and business owner?